benji-cannot-code/fast-vc-linux-benchmark-run-3/Documentation/fb/efifb.rst

 	to workaround side-effects and slowdowns on other CPU cores when large amounts of console data are written.
 ======= ===========================================================

+Options for GOP displays:

+mode=n
+        The EFI stub will set the mode of the display to mode number n if possible.

 Edgar Hucek <gimli@dark-green.com>